Oath of Employment

 Your supervisor will submit your completed form via AskMyHR > Select Myself (or) My Team/Organization > Submit a Form or Document > Oath of Employment Form.

-If you attended a virtual Oath or in-person ceremony in Victoria, the Commissioner will submit your form.
+If you attended a virtual Oath, the Commissioner will submit your form.

 Political staff are appointed under section 15(1)(a) of the Public Service Act and report through the chief of staff to the premier or provide support to a minister.
 Their job isn't primarily an administrative, technical or communications role.
 Staff working with Government Communications and Public Engagement (GCPE) aren't political staff.